-Note This restriction does not apply to the [ALPHA]-supported multithreaded C++ libraries.
+This restriction does not apply to the [ALPHA]-supported multithreaded C++ libraries.

-- Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - Complex numbers are not supported because of limitations in the current Arm C library.
+- Use of C11 library features is unsupported. - Any community feature that is exclusively related to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - Complex numbers are not supported because of limitations in the current Arm C library.

-Structure of Assembly Language Modules
+Chapter 2 Structure of Assembly Language Modules